-They’re inexpensive, suitable for every meal, and readily available, but are eggs recipes healthy?
+They’re inexpensive, suitable for every meal and readily available, but are egg recipes healthy?
 Are eggs really all they’re cracked up to be?
 Yes!
 They are a wonderful source of easy-to-digest nutrition!
-After years of misinformation, the truth is out and there’s no reason to keep away from this excellent staple.
+After years of misinformation, the truth is out, and there’s no reason to keep away from this excellent staple.

 The health benefits of eggs include being easy to digest, a concentrated source of protein — more than 7 grams of it — as well as packed with amino acids, omega-3 fatty acids, iodine and iron.
 Don’t skimp out on the yolk, either (unless you’re monitoring cholesterol intake).
 It provides half the egg’s protein content as well as B vitamins.

 What you need to know about the eggs you eat is that their nutrition benefits are greatly dependent on where you buy your eggs.
-I always recommend getting your eggs from a good source like a farmer’s market, local organic grocery store, and know what type of eggs to look for.
+I always recommend getting your eggs from a quality source — such as a farmer’s market, local organic grocery store — and know what type of eggs to look for.

 28 Delicious Egg Recipes